mj3b/governance-frameworks/ai-governance/fragmented-catholic-ai-governance.md

 The fragmentation is the predictable outcome of subsidiarity operating without a solidarity layer, produced by good-faith institutional actors working independently rather than by governance failure.

 *Antiqua et Nova* (§42) affirms that the responsibility for managing AI wisely "pertains to every level of society, guided by the principle of subsidiarity."[^9] Dioceses building their own AI governance structures are doing exactly what subsidiarity asks them to do.
-The problem is that subsidiarity without a shared canonical foundation produces incompatible local standards that cannot serve institutions — like CommonSpirit or the Catholic Charities network — that operate across diocesan lines.
+The problem is that subsidiarity without a shared canonical foundation produces incompatible local standards that cannot serve institutions like CommonSpirit or the Catholic Charities network, which operate across diocesan lines.

 Catholic Social Teaching is precise on this point. *Mensuram Bonam* articulates that subsidiarity is considerably more than simple delegation, which often allows larger bodies to retain power and ultimate control.
 Authentic subsidiarity "distributes roles and power horizontally, creating mutual accountability from all levels towards the common good."[^10] Fragmented diocesan governance models are therefore not simply a failure of coordination; they represent a failure to execute the horizontal mutual accountability that subsidiarity itself requires.
 The CDCF vetting standard is designed to fulfill that requirement: preserving local authority while establishing the mutual accountability that isolated local action cannot provide.

-The Magisterium has provided rich doctrinal grounding for why human dignity, moral agency, and genuine human control over AI matter — *Antiqua et Nova* is precise and substantial on these points.[^9] Operational protocols that translate those principles into a shared canonical governance process remain to be developed.
+The Magisterium has provided rich doctrinal grounding for why human dignity, moral agency, and genuine human control over AI matter (*Antiqua et Nova* is precise and substantial on these points).[^9] Operational protocols that translate those principles into a shared canonical governance process remain to be developed.
 A diocese receiving a vendor proposal for its schools or hospitals has principle-level guidance and no procedural framework for acting on it.

 The USCCB's joint letter on AI principles warns explicitly that automated decision-making systems used in employment screening, healthcare, public benefit screening, and related domains "can reinforce existing biases or introduce a utilitarian approach devoid of necessary human considerations, with potentially devastating consequences."[^11] The letter affirms the importance of ethical principles and reasonable policy, and it, too, stops short of a shared operational standard.